Baracoa: History

-In the 16th and 17th centuries the isolated location made it a haven for illegal trade with the French and English.
-During the Jenkin's Ears War the newly organized Fixed Regiment of Havana appointed in 1744 as Baracoa war lieutenant Luis de Unzaga who managed, thanks to a network of confidants, Irish merchants and French military, to be warned of possible English attacks, which would allow Baracoa a certain peace and commercial prosperity between Saint-Domingue and Cuba despite the time of conflict.
+During the 17th and 18th centuries, its isolated location made Baracoa a haven for illegal trade with French and British merchants.
+During the War of Jenkins' Ear, Luis de Unzaga, an officer in the newly organized Fixed Regiment of Havana, was appointed as chief commander of Baracoa in 1744 and managed thanks to a network of confidants, Irish merchants and French military personnel to be warned of possible British attacks.
+This allowed Baracoa a certain peace and commercial prosperity between Saint-Domingue and Cuba despite the time of conflict.
 At the beginning of the 19th century many Saint Dominicans fled here from the Haitian Revolution, who started growing coffee and cocoa.

 From the middle of the 19th century many expeditions of independence fighters landed here (including Antonio Maceo and José Martí) which greatly helped the independence from Spain in 1902.

 Before the Cuban Revolution the only access was by sea, but in the 1960s a 120 km road from Guantánamo named La Farola was built through the mountains, which was one of the showcases of the revolution.
 The road had already been planned by the Batista government, but never got built.
 The highest point of the road is at over 600 m and it passes over 11 bridges.

 Economy

 The main products in the region are banana, coconut and cacao.
-It is Cuba's main chocolate manufacturing area.Theobroma cacao trees are cultivated under groves of Royal palm on the banks of the Río Miel, Río Duaba, Río Toa and Río Yumuri.
+It is Cuba's main chocolate manufacturing area.
+Theobroma cacao trees are cultivated under groves of Royal palm on the banks of the Río Miel, Río Duaba, Río Toa and Río Yumuri.

 Ecotourism and birdwatching are important in Baracoa due to the Cuban moist forests.